 Above: The CH-136 Kiowa was a Canadian licence-built version of the Bell 206 (known in US military service as the OH-58A Kiowa) and was used by the Canadian Forces from 1971 onward.
 These were primarily used as unarmed scout and liaison helicopters, though some were fitted during the 1980s with 7.62mm Miniguns, giving them a limited attack or anti-helicopter capability.

-The only permanently-assigned Canadian helicopter squadron in Europe was 444 Tactical Helicopter Squadron, which was assigned to 1 Air Division at CFB Lahr in West Germany and was tasked with supporting 4 Canadian Mechanised Brigade Group.
-444 Sqn had 6x CH-136 Kiowa for reconnaissance & liaison and 6x CH-135 Twin Huey (Bell 212 or UH-1N Iroquois) for tactical transport.
+The only permanently-assigned Canadian helicopter squadron in Europe was 444 Tactical Helicopter Squadron, which was assigned to 1 Canadian Air Group/Division at CFB Lahr in West Germany and was tasked with supporting 4 Canadian Mechanised Brigade Group.
+Some sources suggest that 444 Sqn had 6x CH-136 Kiowa for reconnaissance & liaison and 6x CH-135 Twin Huey (Bell 212 or UH-1N Iroquois) for tactical transport.
+However, this isn’t correct; 444 Sqn had a unique organisation with 12x CH-136 Kiowa and no CH-135 Twin Huey.
 Canada had no attack helicopter capability and would therefore have to rely on higher-level helicopter support from NATO allies such as the USA or West Germany.

 In Canada itself, all helicopters were assigned to 10 Tactical Air Group.
-Three squadrons were organised identically to 444 Sqn with a mix of CH-135 and CH-136 and were similarly tasked with supporting ground formations: 408 Sqn was assigned to 1 Canadian Brigade Group, 430 Sqn was assigned to 5 Groupe-Brigade du Canada and 427 Sqn was assigned to the Special Service Force.
+Three squadrons were organised with the aforementioned mix of 6x CH-135 and 6x CH-136 and were similarly tasked with supporting ground formations: 408 Sqn was assigned to 1 Canadian Brigade Group, 430 Sqn was assigned to 5 Groupe-Brigade du Canada and 427 Sqn was assigned to the Special Service Force.
 400, 401, 411 & 438 Sqns were made up of Reservists and only had 6x Kiowas apiece.
 403 Sqn was the primary helicopter training squadron and had 6x CH-135, 6x CH-136 and 6x CH-118 Iroquois (Bell 205 or UH-1H Iroquois).
 Lastly, 447 and 450 Sqns were transport squadrons with 4x CH-147 Chinook apiece, though 450 Sqn also had 6x CH-135 Twin Huey.

 Bell 206 variants were widely exported and were also built under licence in Italy as the Agusta-Bell 206.
 They were used by several NATO nations and many other countries, so it’s a shame that there is basically only one rather poor model available in anything near 1/100th scale; namely the ‘Pocket Pak’ OH-58A Kiowa kit by Entex.
 In fact it’s a bit on the small side, being more like 1/110th scale, but looks the part.
 I’ve upgraded it with a spare Minigun taken from the Team Yankee M113 APC pack.